Just like in humans, motion sickness and vomiting are never pleasant and can even be an anxiety-producing experience for pets.1

 Frequently Asked Questions

 IMPORTANT SAFETY INFORMATION: See Prescribing Information.
-Use CERENIA Injectable subcutaneously for acute vomiting in dogs 2 to 4 months of age or either subcutaneously or intravenously in dogs 4 months of age and older.
-Use CERENIA Tablets for acute vomiting in dogs 2 months and older, and for prevention of vomiting due to motion sickness in dogs 4 months and older.
+Use Cerenia Injectable for vomiting in cats 4 months and older; use subcutaneously for acute vomiting in dogs 2 to 4 months of age or either subcutaneously or intravenously in dogs 4 months of age and older.
+Use Cerenia Tablets for acute vomiting in dogs 2 months and older, and for prevention of vomiting due to motion sickness in dogs 4 months and older.
 Safe use has not been evaluated in cats and dogs with gastrointestinal obstruction, or those that have ingested toxins.
-Use with caution in dogs with hepatic dysfunction.
+Use with caution in cats and dogs with hepatic dysfunction.
 Pain/vocalization upon injection is a common side effect.
 In people, topical exposure may elicit localized allergic skin reactions, and repeated or prolonged exposure may lead to skin sensitization.

 Benadryl® is a registered trademark of Johnson & Johnson Consumer Inc. or one of its affiliated companies.
 Dramamine® is a registered trademark of Prestige Brands Holdings, Inc. or its licensors.
 Bonine® is a registered trademark of Insight Pharmaceuticals LLC.